beringenspark/project_2/README.md

 Eureka Service - Keeps track of IP-Address to service name mappings for microservice set.

-Gateway service - Forwards incoming requests to correct microservice based on root path and performs basic authentication.
+Gateway service - Forwards incoming requests to correct microservice based on root path and performs basic authentication by integrating with eureka registry.

 Register Service - Used for logging users in, out, and registering.